-What is the Council's program to minimize bycatch?
+• What is the Council's program to minimize Chinook salmon bycatch?

 Federal law requires that bycatch be minimized to the extent practicable.
-The Council has developed a management system that is a blend of hard caps and incentives/penalties for the Bering Sea pollock fishery, to avoid Chinook salmon bycatch at all times.
-The Chinook caps are 'hard' caps that close the entire pollock fishery for the year if they are reached and are indexed to the projected abundance of Chinook salmon.
-In the Bering Sea, the overall bycatch limit is either 60,000 Chinook salmon or 45,000 Chinook salmon, depending on whether the previous year's Chinook run size was average or below average (which triggers lower cap).
-The fleet operates under performance standards, which are lower annual caps of 47,591 salmon, (or 33,318 salmon in years of below average Chinook run sizes), as a protection against reaching the overall hard cap and being forced to close.
-A key component is that if the fleet exceeds the lower cap 3 out of 7 years, it becomes the hard cap in perpetuity.
+The Council has developed a management system that is a blend of hard caps and incentives/penalties for the Bering Sea pollock fishery to avoid Chinook salmon bycatch at all times.
+The Chinook caps are 'hard' caps that close the pollock fishery for the remainder of the year if the cap is reached.
+The Chinook hard caps are also indexed to the projected abundance of Western Alaska Chinook salmon.
+In the Bering Sea, the overall bycatch limit (i.e., hard cap) is either 60,000 Chinook salmon or 45,000 Chinook salmon, depending on whether the previous year's Chinook run size was average or below average (which triggers lower cap).
+The pollock fishery operates under a performance standard.
+Each year the pollock sectors are allocated a portion of a lower limit that is intentionally set below the overall cap level.
+These lower limits are either 47,591 Chinook salmon or 33,318 Chinook salmon depending on Western Alaska Chinook abundance.
+The performance standard requires the fleet to not exceed the lower limit in any 3 out of 7 years.
+The pollock fishery is incentivized to meet the performance standard because if it reached, the lower limit becomes the overall hard cap in perpetuity.

-Does the Council's program work?
+• Does the Council's program work?

 Since the implementation of the program, Chinook bycatch levels have stayed well below the caps and the performance standards and the skippers have improved their performance (lower bycatch rates), demonstrating that incentives/penalties work better than relying solely on caps.
 The results show that incentive plans create pressure to avoid salmon whether the vessel/fleet is near the cap or well below the cap; this is critical to keeping bycatch low in all conditions of both salmon and pollock abundance.

 What is the rate of Chinook salmon bycatch?

-It varies by pollock sector, but in 2021 the rate of Chinook bycatch across the pollock sectors was .01 Chinook salmon per metric ton of pollock harvested.
-In 2021, the pollock fleet harvested 1.34 million metric tons of pollock with 13,884 Chinook salmon caught as bycatch.
+It varies by pollock sector, but in 2022 the rate of Chinook bycatch across the pollock sectors was .006 Chinook salmon per metric ton of pollock harvested.
+In 2022, the pollock fleet harvested 1.06 million metric tons of pollock with 6,883 Chinook salmon caught as bycatch.